 Procedures/Surgery

-- Coronary angioplasty, also called a percutaneous coronary intervention, to open blocked arteries.
-In this procedure, a thin, flexible tube is threaded through a blood vessel, usually in the wrist or upper thigh, to the blocked artery.
+- Coronary angioplasty, also called a percutaneous coronary intervention or PCI, and stenting to open blocked arteries.
+In this procedure, a thin, flexible tube is threaded through a blood vessel, usually in the wrist or groin, to the blocked artery.
+A small wire mesh tube (stent) is placed to prop open the artery and restore blood flow.
+This is the best treatment of heart attacks and has the best outcomes when done as quickly as possible.

 Medications